All Episodes

 We want you to have your prestige.

-We want you to have your power and so we just don't want you to do it with nukes.
+And so we just don't want you to do it with nukes.

 Now, where are the candidates on this?

-The campaigns of the leading Democrat candidates seized Monday on the intelligence report showing that Iran had halted its uh nuclear weapons development, saying the findings justified their more cautious approach to Tehran.
+The campaigns of the leading Democrat candidates seized Monday on the intelligence report showing that Iran had halted its nuclear weapons development, saying the findings justified their more cautious approach to Tehran.

 Now, just what have we done in Iran?

-What distort the intelligence for what purpose?
+Distort the intelligence for what purpose?

 Have we attacked Iran while I wasn't looking?

-He added that the report vindicates Mrs. Clinton's approach, which he described as vigorous American-led diplomacy, close international cooperation and effective economic pressure with the prospect of carefully calibrated incentives if Iran addresses our concern.
+He added that the report vindicates Mrs. Clinton's approach, which he described as vigorous American-led diplomacy, close international cooperation, and effective economic pressure with the prospect of carefully calibrated incentives if Iran addresses our concern.

-What a bunch of mumbo jumbo gobbledygook.
+What a bunch of mumbo-jumbo-gobbledy gook.

 A vote that was condemned by her rivals in the Democrat field.

-After the vote, her aides issued a statement saying the revolutionary guards are deeply involved in Iraq's nuclear program.
+After the vote, her aides issued a statement saying the Revolutionary Guards are deeply involved in Iraq's nuclear program.

 I mean, this is like Mrs. Clinton on the floor of the Senate back in whatever it was, 2003.